Tourism in Perth: Metropolitan Perth

 The Old Mill, also known as Shenton's Mill, is a restored tower mill located on Mill Point in South Perth.
-It has been restored to its original 1830s condition, to serve as a historical attraction.
+It has been restored to its original 1830s condition to serve as a historical attraction.

-Lincoln Street Ventilation Stack in Highgate, Western Australia, was a 38 m sewer vent, the second tallest in Australia.
-It was sealed in 1941, and secretly used as a radio antenna during World War II.
+Lincoln Street Ventilation Stack in Highgate, Western Australia, is a 38 m former sewer vent, the second tallest in Australia.
+It was sealed in 1941 and secretly used as a radio antenna during World War II.

-Crown Perth is located on the Swan River south-east of the city of Perth, Western Australia.
-The complex includes a casino, several restaurants and bars, a nightclub, two hotels, a convention centre, theatre and the Burswood Dome.
+Crown Perth is located on the Swan River south-east of Perth.
+The complex includes a casino, several restaurants and bars, a nightclub, two hotels, a convention centre, a theatre and the Burswood Dome.
 The nearby Burswood railway station provides a public transport link to the Perth CBD.

 Adventure World is a theme park located in Bibra Lake, 20 km from the Perth CBD.
 The theme park contains many rides and attractions, including several water-based features, as well as a variety of food outlets.

 Mundaring Weir is the name of a dam (and historically the adjoining locality) which is located 39 km from Perth in the Darling Scarp.
 It is situated in the Mundaring locality.
 The dam crosses the Helena River.
-The town of Mundaring was gazetted in 1898, the same year as the commencement of construction of the dam.
-There are many tourist facilities in the area, including Mundaring Weir Hotel and the C Y O'Connor Museum, as well as an outdoor cinema, youth hostel, art gallery, and many picnicking spots.
+The town of Mundaring was gazetted in 1898, the same year the construction of the dam commenced.
+There are many tourist facilities in the area, including Mundaring Weir Hotel and the O'Connor Museum, as well as an outdoor cinema, a youth hostel, an art gallery, and many picnicking spots.